 Sufficient data collection to ensure spatial gradients are captured across the basin of interest is important.
 There must be adequate observation locations spatially (and with adequate temporal consistency) that a 3-D representation of the atmospheric state for both chemical and meteorological properties is obtained.
 The spatial representation aspect will be easier for small basins and more difficult for larger basins.
 A holistic and interdisciplinary and multi-agency approach is needed, where existing infrastructure such as National Weather Service daily rawinsonde launches, weather stations from public and private sectors available on MesoWest (Horel et al. 2002), wind sodars, and ceilometers will be supplemented with instrumentation dedicated to AQUARIUS.
+For

+One approach is a process-focused deployment, selecting regions of interest within a basin to investigate the details of known coupled chemical-meteorological processes, for example, mobile lidar observations might help fill in important data gaps in large basins. a sidewall, a tributary, a topographic gap, a deep PCAP, etc. This would allow a deeper study of known processes and could lead to the quantification of the individual processes.

 Chemical processes driven by mixing need to be resolved alongside the turbulence, mixing and transport meteorological measurements so that these two processes can be linked together in the study analysis.
-Coupled turbulence, meteorological (including turbulence) data on towers and high buildings at multiple locations within the basins are needed.
-For example, in the Salt Lake Valley, locations such as the KSL radio towers near the Great Salt Lake, the LDS building downtown, and the University of Utah WBB building that houses the Department of Atmospheric Sciences have been identified as potential sites.
+Coupled turbulence, meteorological (including turbulence and the surface energy balance) data on towers and high buildings at multiple locations within the basins are needed.
+For example, in the Salt Lake Valley, locations such as the KSL radio towers near the Great Salt Lake, the LDS building downtown, and the University of Utah WBB building that houses the Department of Atmospheric Sciences, have been identified as potential sites.
+Many of these stations should be collocated withLong-path DOAS using an array of retro-reflectors at different altitudes (e.g. deployed on a ground based tower) allows for continuous observations of vertical profiler (for a minimum of temperature, wind speed,profiles of gases such as NO2, SO2, O3, HONO, HCHO, and NO3.
+The profiles of these gases probe both vertical mixing processes and humidity) to collect data that can be used to investigate the validity of MOST during PCAPSchemical transformations.

 Section 3.
 AQUARIUS Model Improvement Goals (Volunteers please contribute to this section.
 Particularly the modelers Saide, Kelly, Holmes, Mallia, Oldroyd).